Professional Masonry Repair for Chimneys

 - Moisture/Water Damage.
 Arguably the most destructive element to chimneys is water.
 Brick is naturally porous and absorbs most water it is exposed to, eventually causing the material to break down and crumble over time.

 - Fire/Excessive Heat.
-It seems counterintuitive since a chimney’s main purpose is to release the smoke from a curated fire, but over time, excessive heat and exposure to flames (something these systems definitely aren’t built for) can wear on the masonry and cause the brickwork to break down.
+It seems counterintuitive since a chimney’s main purpose is to release the smoke from a curated fire, but over time, excessive heat and exposure to flames (something bricks definitely aren’t built for) can wear on the masonry and cause the brickwork to break down.

 - Ineffective or Damaged Liner.
-Regardless of the type of home heating appliance or chimney you have in your home, a liner is vital for protecting your home and chimney for too much heat or destructive gases.
-If your chimney’s liner is damaged – or you learn that you don’t have one at all – the bricks of your chimney will suffer.
+Regardless of the type of home heating appliance or chimney you have in your home, a liner is vital for protecting your home and chimney from too much heat or destructive gases.
+If your chimney’s liner is damaged, or you learn that you don’t have one at all, the bricks of your chimney will suffer.

 - Lack of Necessary Components.
 Contrary to the sleek, simplistic appearance of a brick chimney, building one properly requires a lot of careful work and a handful of necessary components.
 If your chimney is missing a flue liner, the flashing has some gaps, or your chimney cap is beginning to crack, the system will likely experience difficulties sooner rather than later.